heavyengineer/thumbor-next/README.md

 # thumbor-next

-A modern Thumbor client optimized for Next.js applications, with built-in TypeScript support and React components.
+A modern Thumbor client optimised for Next.js applications, with built-in TypeScript support and React components.

 ## Features